-This article takes a detailed look at palm oil and its effects on health, the environment and sustainability.
+This article takes a detailed look at palm oil and its effects on health, the environment, and sustainability.

 Palm oil comes from the fleshy fruit of oil palms.
 Unrefined palm oil is sometimes referred to as red palm oil because of its reddish-orange color.

 In recent years, oil palm growth has expanded to Southeast Asia, including Malaysia and Indonesia.
 These two countries currently produce more than 80% of the world’s palm oil supply (

-Palm oil is one of the least expensive and most popular oils worldwide, accounting for one-third of global plant oil production (
+Palm oil is now one of the least expensive and most popular oils worldwide, accounting for one-third of global plant oil production (

+However, it’s important to note that palm oil should not be confused with palm kernel oil.
 While both originate from the same plant, palm kernel oil is extracted from the seed of the fruit.
 It provides different health benefits.